Under FOI, I am requesting the following information.

 Data Protection Legislation prevents personal information from release if it would be unfair or at odds with the reason why it was collected, or where the subject had officially served notice that releasing it would cause them damage or distress.

 In this case the exemption applies because this information represents the personal information of junior members of staff at The National Archives and the Department of Health.
 The exemption also applies to the personal information of a member of the public whose name and contact details are held in the following closed record:

 Publishing the names and contact details of junior members of staff and a member of the public is considered an unfair use of personal data.
-Junior members of staff would have no expectation that information about their positions would be made available in the public domain; to do so would be unfair and contravene Art.
+These individuals would have no expectation that such information would be made available in the public domain; to do so would be unfair and contravene Art.
 5 of the General Data Protection Regulation.
 As such, the names, positions and contact details of junior officials and the name and contact details of a member of the public are withheld under section 40 (2) of the FOI Act.

 Further guidance can be found at: